Lowzy2k/astro-blog/README.md

-An attempt to make a Tech blog made in Astro.
+An attempt to make a Tech blog with Astro web framework.

 ## 🧞 Commands